Javier Saviola: Return to River

-Retirement, coaching, and futsal career
+Retirement, coaching and futsal career

-Immediately after retiring, Saviola settled in Andorra with his family and was appointed assistant manager at FC Ordino in the Primera Divisió.
-In February 2018, he joined local futsal team Encamp.
-In April of that year, he won the principality's futsal league with the side.
+Shortly after retiring, Saviola settled in Andorra with his family and joined FC Ordino as an assistant coach in the Primera Divisió.

+In February 2018 he signed for local futsal side Encamp.
+In April 2018 he won the Andorran futsal league with Encamp.

 International career

 Saviola starred in the 2001 edition of the FIFA U-20 World Cup, held in Argentina.
 He was top scorer and was voted player of the tournament, as the national team won the competition; with 11 goals in seven games, he became the record goal-scorer in the tournament's history.

-Two years later, Saviola played in the 2004 Olympic Games and won the gold medal.
+Three years later, Saviola played in the 2004 Olympic Games and won the gold medal.
 Under coach Marcelo Bielsa he was given few playing opportunities for the senior team but, after the former's resignation in 2004, new manager José Pékerman, who also worked with him at youth level, turned the tide in the player's favour; he was also a member of the squads that reached final of the 2004 Copa América and the 2005 FIFA Confederations Cup, netting three times in the former tournament and one in the latter.

 Saviola was called up to represent Argentina at the 2006 World Cup – Luciano Figueroa and Luciano Galletti were also in contention for a place on the roster, but his excellent form for Sevilla secured his place in the squad.
 He scored against Ivory Coast in the country's opening game, and made two assists in the 6–0 victory over Serbia and Montenegro also in the group phase.

 Saviola retired from international football on 5 December 2009, although not yet 28.
 He stated that he felt his career as an Argentina player had come to an end, and that he wanted to concentrate on club football.